By Sarah Hicks and Katie Gustafson

 Successful programs consistently provide these ingredients:

-• Personalized and fluid: Once a plan is developed, it should be updated regularly to help students explore careers, set realistic goals, make adjustments, develop necessary skills, and successfully navigate the transition from education to work.
+- Personalized and fluid: Once a student develops a plan, counselors should help them update it regularly and explore careers, set realistic goals, make adjustments, develop necessary skills and successfully navigate the transition from education to work.

 Fixing the career exploration system is necessary — and possible